CONCEPT ANALYSIS

 In the Sprawl of 2184, the last scarce resource is not water, not energy, not even consciousness bandwidth.
 It is the biological act of a human mind directing its focus toward something and sustaining that focus long enough for the something to matter.

 AI generates 2.3 exabytes of content per day across the Sprawl's networks.
 Music, writing, visual art, news, arguments, comfort, noise โ€” all infinite, all free, all worthless without someone to notice it exists.
 Ninety-four percent of this output is AI-generated.
 The remaining six percent is human-made content that is, by most available metrics, statistically indistinguishable from the AI-generated material.
 This has not reduced the premium placed on human attention.
-If anything, it has increased it, because the Content Flood does not need you to create.
+If anything, it has increased it, because the does not need you to create.
 It needs you to care.

 The average Sprawl resident encounters 847,000 pieces of content per day through their neural interface.
 Of those, approximately 340 are consciously attended.
 The ratio โ€” 0.04% โ€” is called the Attention Yield.
 It is the most important number in the Sprawl's economy and the most depressing.
 Every corporation, faction, street vendor, and aspiring artist competes for those 340 moments.
 The formal market for capturing them generates approximately ยข340 billion annually.
 The informal market โ€” favors, social debt, ambient manipulation โ€” is larger by an estimated factor of three, though no one has successfully measured ambient manipulation because measuring it would require attending to it.